wduquette/joe/mdbook/src/vm.md

 ---
 **LE** | *a* *b* → *c*, where *c* = (*a* <= *b*)

-### LET
----
-**LET *pattern** | *list* *a* → ∅

-The `LET` instruction implements the `let` statement.
-It receives the `let` pattern as a constant index.
-The *list* is a list of the constants, computed or literal, used in the pattern.
-The value *a* is the target value to be matched.

-If the match succeeds then the binding variables, whether global or local, will receive their bound values.
-If the match fails then the instruction throws a `RuntimeError`.

 ### LISTADD
 ---
 **LISTADD** | *list* *a* → *list*